 But like all good things, when overdone, they become problematic.

-This was my dark night of the personality—the beginning of removing that well-worn mask.
+This was my dark night of the soul—the beginning of removing that well-worn mask.

 I had to integrate those parts of myself I’d left behind: my voice, my dreams, my feelings, my needs, and my gifts.
 It was dark and difficult because I had to let go of who I was not and shift into becoming my more authentic self.